verus-lang/verus-analyzer/README.md

 ```
 where the quoted string is a list of space-separated Verus arguments, e.g., `extra_args = "--rlimit 20 --log-all"`.

+#### Using `cargo verus`

+By default, `verus-analyzer` direclyt invokes the Verus executable on the root of your crate.
+If you would
+instead prefer to have it invoke `cargo verus`, toggle the setting: "Verus-analyzer › Cargo: Verus Enable".

 #### Advanced Verus Developments
 Some advanced Verus projects (e.g., those making changes to `vstd`) may need to use `#[cfg(verus_keep_ghost)]`
 in their Verus files.
 This will cause various `verus-analyzer` features (like Go To Definition) to stop working,